Deaf flag: The Swedish proposal

 In 2009, during the Congress of the Swedish Confederation of the Deaf in Leksand, the Swedish National Association of the Deaf (Sveriges Dövas Riksförbund, SDR) was commissioned to present a flag at the 16th World Congress of the World Federation of the Deaf, held from 18 to 24 July 2011 in Durban (South Africa).

 At the XVIII General Assembly of the World Federation of the Deaf, held in Durban on 16 and 17 July 2011, the Swedish National Association of the Deaf made a motion for the recognition of a flag representing the Deaf community.
 Sweden proposed an abstract flag made up of different vertical stripes of different widths, in turquoise and different shades of blue, and a white stripe.
 This flag represents the five continents (by the five colours of the flag) as well as the sky and water (symbolised by blue) and the Deaf (by turquoise).
 The Swedish National Association of the Deaf proposed that the income generated by the flag should go to the World Federation of the Deaf.

 The idea of having a Deaf flag was largely accepted by the ordinary members (consisting of a national Deaf organisation), but the World Federation of the Deaf postponed the discussion on the design of the flag and its position on supporting the use of the flag proposed by Sweden to the next board meeting, to be held in Norway in November 2011.
+The APYS [Asia Pacific Youth Section] has discussed the proposal for a Deaf flag that was made at the General Assembly of the World Federation of the Deaf in South Africa.
 In the end, no position was taken.

 There were many opinions against the design of the Swedish flag, various controversies and parodies on social networks, comparing it to pyjamas, a shower curtain or a barcode.

 The World Federation of the Deaf decided to postpone the issue to the II International Conference of the World Federation of the Deaf held in Sydney (Australia) from 16 to 20 October 2013.
 In the corresponding vote, an absolute majority was not reached, so the proposal was rejected with the following results: